pablobascunana/your-locations-vue2/README.md

 # your-locations-vue2
-Save your locations visited in a map - Consumes ->  your-locations-flask-mongo
+Save your locations visited in a map using Vuetify - Consumes ->  your-locations-flask-mongo